 Clash is available on region2 DVD from Revolver Entertainment and can be ordered from Amazon UK.

-The Upside: Veronica Ngo is insanely attractive and is a believable ass kicker; Johnny Nguyen is less attractive but kicks even more ass; martial arts and gunplay are both exciting and well choreographed; darker than most action films; Asian action films set in modern day are becoming more and more hard to find
+The Upside: Veronica Ngo and Johnny Nguyen; martial arts and gunplay are both exciting and well choreographed; darker than most action films; Asian action films set in modern day are becoming more and more hard to find

 The Downside: Main plot feels convoluted at times thanks to flashbacks; pacing between action scenes drags a bit as characters have the nerve to talk to each other